johsteffens/tbman/README.md

 <a name="anchor_granted_amount"></a>
 ### Granted Amount
-Tbman never grants less than requested but it might grant more.
-In that case the granted amount can be considered allocated.
-This can be utilized for example in dynamic arrays.
+For design reasons tbman might find no proper use for some space immediately behind your requested memory block.
+In that case it grants you that extra space as well and you may use it as if you requested a larger block size. *(Note: Tbman never grants less than requested.)*

+Knowing about the the granted amount can be useful e.g. when optimizing the behavior of dynamic arrays.
+The following functions communicate the granted amount:

-   * Query for the granted amount for an existing memory instance:
+   * Explicit query for the granted amount for an already existing memory instance:
 ```C
 size_t tbman_granted_space( const void* ptr );
 ```